"Knowledge Organization and Representation:

 The Term “Vocabularies” in Digital Contexts: a Knowledge Organization (KO) Journal Analysis

-Maria Ligia Triques and Ana Cristina de Albuquerque
+Maria Ligia Triques e Ana Cristina de Albuquerque, State University of Londrina

 10.00 - 10.15